MF Global trustee has no plans to transfer more cash

 The trustee's team said that while it would try to avoid litigation, it could eventually face a legal battle with the UK subsidiary of MF Global.
 More than $700 million of customer funds may be held at that subsidiary, the trustee's team said.

-"We are largest creditor," Giddens said.
+"We are [the UK subsidiary's] largest creditor," Giddens said.
 "Their legal position is that certain property and collateral transferred to the UK ... under UK law, those positions become unsecured.
 We disagree."

 Similar disputes in the liquidation of Lehman Brothers Holdings Inc's LEHMQ.PK brokerage -- which Giddens is also handling -- are still winding their way through the court after three years.